virajpwr/code_challenge/README.md

 1. Spit the 'when' column in day, weekday, month.
 Perform one hot encoding on the weekday column.
 2. Calculate time difference between timestamps
-3. label encoding for categorical columns.
+3. Encoding for categorical columns.
 To deal with high cardinality and overfitting, we will replace the categories with low frequency with a single category.
 4. Target encoding done to deal with high cardinality in the categorical columns.
+   Target Encoding (TE) calculates the statistics from a target variable grouped by the unique values of one or more categorical features.
-Calculate mean for the target variable grouped by the unique values of the categorical feauters.
+   Calculate mean for the target variable grouped by the unique values of the categorical features.
 Since target encoding lacks to generalize well and it will tend to overfit.
 Smoothing is used to generalize the target encoding.
 The smoothing parameter is calculated using the formula below

 ```
 TE = (count(cat) * mean(target) + smoothing  * global mean(target))